facebookresearch/ParlAI/docs/source/tutorial_tipsntricks.rst

   python examples/display_data.py -t personachat,squad -dt train

-However, this will sample epsisodes equally from the two tasks.
+However, this will sample episodes equally from the two tasks (personachat and squad).
 To sample squad 10x more often you can do:

 .. code-block:: bash